dalpras/DXF2PNG8/README.md

 # DXF2PNG8
-This applications helps in making a batch conversion from files in DXF to PNG8.
+This applications make the best conversion possible from DXF to PNG8.

 The following tutorial apply only for owners of `Adobe Illustrator`.
+I tried many solutions: Kabeja, Inkscape with Gcode, Dia, LibreOffice.
+None of these software keep all informations of the original DXF file.

+Only Illustrator is able to keep all the information in particular when dealing with drawing dimensions.
-The main issue in converting DXF is that all the construction lines need to be thick enough and the file as small as possible for an internet use.
+Illustrator has also some defects: the main issue in converting DXF is that many construction lines are not thick enough, thats why is better to apply a stroke to inner lines without altering dimensions.
+Furthermore when dealing with web, files need to be small as possible: `pngquant` is far better than Illustrator in PNG24 to PNG8 conversion.

 Convert DXF to PNG24
 --------------------
 Copy the conversion plugin `ExportDXF2PNG24.jsx` to the folder `C:\Program Files\Adobe\Adobe Illustrator CC 2014\Presets\it_IT\Script`.
 Now when you open Illustrator, you can find the option `ExportDXF2PNG24` in `File/Script` menu.

-For runnig the conversion:
+For running the conversion:

 1. Open Illustrator.
 2. Create a new Document with these parameters: